 Once your request for an administrative hearing has been processed you may be eligible for a Temporary Alcohol License, which if granted, will allow you to drive without any restrictions.

 If you win the administrative hearing your suspension is over and your full driving privileges will be restored.
-If you fail to challenge your suspension or the suspension is upheld after the hearing then you will be required to enroll in the ADSAP program, will need to get a route restricted driver’s license, and if you blew 0.15% or higher you will have to have an ignition interlock device during the suspension period.
+If you fail to challenge your suspension or the suspension is upheld after the hearing then you will be required to enroll in the Alcohol and Drug Safety Program (ADSAP) program, will need to get a route restricted driver’s license, and if you blew 0.15% or higher you will have to have an ignition interlock device during the suspension period.